What is "Have fun" for 1000 and the win in the Jeopardy championship?

 Money is waiting for you around the corner.
 With rubber gloves and a rag of chloroform.

-Behind every stream, every blog, ever piece of art.
+Behind every stream, every blog, every piece of art.
 Everyone wants to be able to have fun while making money.
-It’s possibly the most humbling experiencing in a person’s life to do what you love and be paid for it.
-You’re not a terrible person for wanting this!
-But there’s an uncanny valley that we’ve seen so many people fall into where the business becomes more important than having fun.
-That eventually streaming turns into a business.
+It's possibly the most humbling experience in a person's life to do what you love and be paid for it.
+You're not a terrible person for wanting this!
+But there's an uncanny valley that we've seen so many people fall into where the business becomes more important than having fun.
+Eventually streaming turns into a business.
 You begin looking at your metrics, Second-guessing the games you play, and the people that you hang out with.
-Perhaps your an RPG kind of person, or into platforms but the rest of Twitch wants to see.
-So, you force yourself into playing “Fartnite” or “Epoxy Legends” because even we don’t care enough to run spell-check properly on these games.
+Perhaps you an RPG kind of person, or into platforms but the rest of Twitch wants to see.
+So, you force yourself into playing "Fartnite" or "Epoxy Legends" because even we don't care enough to run spell-check properly on these games.
 You appease the masses by playing these other games and realize something at this critical point of existence.

 You've broken the golden rule!
 You are not having fun!

 Stop that!
 Take a step back and re-assess your values of what kind of creator you are.
 Stop looking at your metrics.
-You’ll end up like Mark Zuckerberg if you keep staring into the void like that!
-You want confirmation that you are doing a good job?
+You'll end up like Mark Zuckerberg if you keep staring into the void like that!
+Do you want confirmation that you are doing a good job?
 Ask the people you are playing with.
 Or your friends.

 It's all about the hustle.